Reviews

 Shaklee HQ

-The company still operates using a direct selling model through approximately 1 million distributors worldwide.
-The company operates in several countries outside the United States including Canada, Japan, and others.
-Shaklee has expanded well beyond its original produce lineup of nutrition supplements, although they are still very committed to being a “green” company.
+The company maintains its direct selling model through approximately 1 million distributors globally.
+International operations span several countries beyond the United States, including Canada and Japan.
+While Shaklee has expanded far beyond its original nutrition supplement focus, the company remains strongly committed to its “green” environmental philosophy.

 Shaklee Product Lines